Jsinclairisto/flask-blog/app/views/about.md

 # About Me
-I am an Assistant Professor of Computer Science at Humboldt State University.
+I am a student at HSU

 slug: {{view_name}}